 Four days into their solo trek, the Oatmans encountered a group of Native Americans.
 Thought to be members of the Western Yavapai tribe, the group tried bargaining with the Oatmans for tobacco and food.

-When the Oatmans rejected them, the Native Americans slaughtered Roys, Mary Ann, and four of the children with clubs and axes.
+When the Oatmans rejected them, the Native Americans slaughtered Royce, Mary Ann, and four of the children with clubs and axes.

-Olive and her sister Mary were taken captive by the Yavapai and lead to a village some 60-100 miles away.
+Olive and her sister Mary were taken captive by the Yavapai and led to a village some 60 to 100 miles away.
 Once there, the girls were treated as slaves used to forage for food and carry firewood.
 They were often beaten and mistreated if they did not comply.

 After a year with the Yavapai, the girls accompanied them to an inter-village trade, where they were sold to the Mohave tribe for two horses.

 The Mohave were much more prosperous than the Yavapai and, luckily for the girls, were also more compassionate.
 Olive and Mary were taken in by the tribe’s leader and treated as their own by him and his wife.
 They were also given plots of land to farm and traditional Mohave clothes to wear.